KEACS/DAT14V1/2nd_semester/01_Introduction/README.md

 We will look into a few new topics as weel:
 * Filestructure and Eclipse
-* 3-tier archietecture
+* Packeges and n-tier archietecture

 In the end we will look at what do before next class.

 ## Objectives ##
-After this class you will have an overview of the 2 semester softwareconstruction classes.
-You will know where to
+After this class you will have an overview of the 2 semester software construction classes, where to find the materials used in the classes and where to hand in your exercises.

 ## Materials ##